Hygge Candles for a Cozy Home

 When I say “hygge” candles, I simply mean a cozy-looking candle that makes you want to curl up on the couch.
 Decor that says winter and cozy and “let’s stay inside”, all in the form of an easy craft project that anyone can do.

 I know I’ve referred to “Hygge” before in previous blog posts, likely those dealing with winter decor or working with cozy fabric.
 And while it doesn’t have to be related to cold weather, it’s a Danish word.
-And Denmark isn’t exactly known for a balmy climate.
+And Denmark isn’t exactly known for its balmy climate.

 So *I* certainly associate the concept of Hygge with colder weather.
 It’s more of a concept than a simple word, embodying the idea of comfort, coziness, and simple pleasures.